dazlab/64-DOS/README.md

 I wondered what it would be like if DOS had continued to be developed, evolving with changing hardware whilst retaining it's infamous CLI aesthetics, offering a modern alternative to the GUI paradigm.
 FreeDOS tries to do this, at least to some small extent, but it's hardware support can be sketchy, and it isn't 64-bit.
-It's mainly concerned with providing en environment in which to run DOS programs.
+It's mainly concerned with providing an environment in which to run DOS programs.

 Given the inherent incompatibilities in implementing a true Real-Mode DOS on modern CPUs, and wanting to avoid the huge effort in building a modern DOS from the ground up (as much as I would love such a project to exist), the simplest solution I could think of was to utilise the Linux kernel and build on top of it a custom DOS-like command shell.

+**This is a conceptual experiment.
+I don't really know what utility it has, or where one could go with the idea.***

 ### Current Features
 The system currently boots into the command shell and provides a suite of DOS builtins, written in C: